 Their Medium $179/month plan is targeted at digital agencies with a lot of clients and as such, comes with ample limits on all its features.

-Then comes with the $249/month Large plan designed for large scale businesses and agencies who wants to kill it with their SEO prowess.
+Then comes the $249/month Large plan designed for large-scale businesses and agencies who wants to kill it with their SEO prowess.

 And finally, we have the top-tier $599/month catering to large SEO-focused agencies and in-house marketing teams.

 Note: All these prices are subject to a 20% discount for annual subscriptions.